 I look at adoption from the classic product view, as well as for platforms.
 Where platforms need two or more sides to adopt to be useful.
-Along the way, we’ll look at Rogers’ adoption curve and Rogers’ Innovation Adoption Decision Process.
-I’ll also enhance the adoption decision process to show where innovation resistance gets addressed.
+Along the way, we’ll look at Rogers’ adoption curve, adopter types and Rogers’ Innovation Adoption Decision Process.
+And I’ll enhance the adoption decision process to show where innovation resistance gets addressed.

 Let’s get adopting!

 In a moment we’ll watch a video that shows Rogers’ adoption curve in action.
 But first, I’ll introduce his curve – take a look at Figure 1.

 So what does this curve tell us?
 It shows how many of your target market have adopted your innovation at any particular time.
 And it usefully breaks down adopters into 5 adopter types – innovators, early adopters, early and late majority, and laggards.

 These adopter types can be broadly defined as:

 - Innovators – the risk-takers who are excited by new things and are about 2.5% of your target market